JevgenijsKonevs/React_JS_Slider_v2/README.md

 The page will automatically reload if you make edits.<br />
-You will also see any lint errors in the console. https://github.com/JevgenijsKonevs/React_JS_Slider - is the same version, but created by CRA (create react app).
+You will also see any lint errors in the console.</br>
+https://github.com/JevgenijsKonevs/React_JS_Slider - is the same version, but created by CRA (create react app).
 Slider_V2 is created with custom Webpack.config